rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 You win!
 ```

 Awesome!
-With one tiny last tweak, we can finish the guessing game.
-Can you
+With one tiny last tweak, we can finish the guessing game: we're still
-think of what it is?
-That’s right, we don’t want to print out the secret
+printing out the secret number.
+That was good for testing, but it kind of ruins
-number.
-It was good for testing, but it kind of ruins the game.
+the game.
+Let's delete the `println!` that outputs the secret number.
 Here’s our
-final source:
+full, final code:

 Filename: src/main.rs